-If you hire our firm to represent you for your auto accident claim, the attorneys at Cave Law help you navigate and resolve your property damage, free of charge.
-We provide this service to our clients because it’s the right thing to do.
+If you hire our firm to represent you for your auto accident claim, the attorneys at Cave Law will help you navigate and resolve your property damage free of charge.

-If the accident was entirely someone else’s fault, you’re entitled to payment for any damage done to your car; this also includes payment for personal belongings and property that were in your car at the time of the accident.
+If the accident was entirely someone else’s fault, you’re entitled to payment for any damage done to your car; this also includes compensation for personal belongings and property that were in your vehicle at the time of the accident.

-Examples of personal property: electronic devices, clothing, eyewear, sports equipment or other items in the vehicle at the time of the accident that were damaged or destroyed.
-Items that may have been lost or stolen from your car are not covered.
+Examples of personal property include electronic devices, clothing, eyewear, sports equipment, or other items in the vehicle at the time of the accident that was damaged or destroyed.
+Things that may have been lost or stolen from your car are not covered.

-If the other person’s insurance company accepts fault for the accident, they will normally pay an industry-standard amount to have your car repaired.
+If the other person’s insurance company accepts fault for the accident, they will generally pay an industry-standard amount to have your car repaired.
 Unfortunately, insurance companies often take days or weeks to decide whether to accept fault in the accident.
-Therefore, your car may not be repaired in a timely manner.
+Therefore, your car may not be repaired promptly.
 The attorneys at Cave Law can sometimes help speed this process along.

-Using the collision coverage through your own auto insurance is sometimes the fastest and easiest way to get your car repaired.
-Your car repairs will be paid out from your own insurance policy regardless of who is at fault in the accident; you pay any deductible up front, which will be returned to you if your insurance company is repaid by the at-fault driver’s insurance company.
+Using collision coverage through your auto insurance is sometimes the fastest and easiest way to get your car repaired.
+Your car repairs will be paid out from your insurance policy regardless of who is at fault in the accident; you pay any deductible upfront, which will return to you if the at-fault driver’s insurance company repays your insurance company.

-You may also be responsible for any rental car fees during the time your car is being repaired if you do not have rental reimbursement coverage under your own policy.
+You may also be responsible for any rental car fees when your car is repaired if you do not have rental reimbursement coverage under your policy.